 The swim is about 7 km, from Peachland to and around Rattlesnake Island and back.

 I have not done a lot of paddleboarding in my time but I typically get out 5-10 times/ year.
 One of the things, which had made me nervous about paddleboarding is to cross the lake.
 I think it is the vastness of being this little speck on the water, in the narrowest part of the lake, having at least 1 km of water between you and either side of the lake.
 However, to help Jen out, I would have to conquer that fear.

 A few weeks ago, I set out one morning, early before the motorboats were out on the lake to cross the lake and back via paddleboard.
 I got up early and was on the Okanagan Lake at 6 am.
 I used my Garmin 620 to keep track of the distance I was going to be traveling and set off from Strathcona Park and trying to go straight across the lake to the marina on the Westside.
 I concentrated on a building on the far side of the lake and I made it across Okanagan Lake in about 25 minutes!
 I was super stoked and surprised, when I concentrated on the far object, just how easy it was to beat my fear.
-It was just over 4 km around trip.
+It was just over 4 km, round trip.

-Jen and I discussed having a practice ‘trial’.
+Jen and I discussed having a practice 'trial'.
 We did the same route as my initial lake crossing, met one morning really, really early.
-Jen swam the entire way with one a couple of stops!
-4 km… swimming… She had a nice easy front crawl.
+Jen swam the entire way with only a couple of stops!
+4 km... swimming...
+She had a nice easy front crawl.
 She said it was easy, she just followed me and I sighted the house on the far side, then turning around, I sighted the hospital and kept us on a pretty good route, I thought.
 Nice and straight.
 No problems were had.